Alperen Şengün: Player profile

-Standing at and 243 lb with a 7 ft wingspan, Şengün plays at the power forward and center position.
-NBA commentators and scouts considered him one of the most "skilled" and "productive" big men entering the 2021 NBA draft following his "dominant" season in the Turkish League.
-With a solid frame and wide base, he is known for a versatile and highly efficient low-post game that utilizes drop steps, spin moves and fadeaways. Şengün is additionally equipped with an impressive and elite passing ability that is supplemented by what scouts view as an advanced feel for the court—i.e., his ability to space the court, set screens, cut to the rim and make plays within the flow of the offense.
-As a defender, he is most effective on on-ball matchups in isolation against other big men, though his defense in general has been called into question.
+Şengün is tall and 243 lb with a 7 ft wingspan. Şengün plays at the power forward and center position.
+NBA commentators and scouts considered him a "skilled" and "productive" big man entering the 2021 NBA draft following his season in the Turkish League.
+With a solid frame and wide base, he is known for a versatile and highly efficient low-post game that utilizes drop steps, spin moves and fadeaways. Şengün is additionally equipped with a passing ability that is supplemented by what scouts view as an advanced feel for the court — that is, the ability to space the court, set screens, cut to the rim and make plays within the flow of the offense.
+As a defender, he is effective on on-ball matchups in isolation against other big men, though his defense in general has been criticized.
 His free-throw routine where he speaks to the basketball has also garnered attention by NBA commentators.

 His skillset has been compared to such European big men as Domantas Sabonis and Nikola Vučević, and other big men such as Kevin Love, Kevin McHale and Tom Gugliotta.
 He has cited Nikola Jokić as an inspiration for his game.